Sanubir/Sphere-Script-Generator/README.md

 Sphere-Script-Generator is a GUI tool which lets users create custom scripts for sphere generation in Source Engine, utilising its scripting capabilities.
 Done with Python and Tkinter.

-It uses sphere equation for calculating coordinates and angles and convert it into a large sets of Source Engine readable commands for execution.
-Config files are created by linking a number of those commands into larger chunks and at the end executes the next one as to not exceed the config length and size limit.
+It uses sphere equation for calculating coordinates and angles and converts it into a large sets of Source Engine readable commands for execution.
+Config files are created by linking a number of those commands into larger chunks which execute the next one at the end as to not exceed the config length and size limit.

-With that being said, keep in mind not to go nuts with the size of the sphere as to not run into free edicts and heap memory limits of the Engine.
+With that being said, keep in mind as to not go crazy with the size of the sphere in order to not run into free edicts and heap memory limits of the Engine.
 The simpler the map, the denser the sphere can be.

-You can use the map attached in the repo for testing the spheres in HL2DM (HL2 and Synergy should also be fine I think).
+You can use the map attached in the repo for testing the spheres in HL2DM (HL2 and Synergy should also be fine).
 For other Source Engine titles, you'd need to compile a map yourself with appropriate spawn entities.

 # Download
 To download this project use the *git clone* command from the terminal: